Wreeper/simplehttpspammer/README.md

 # simplehttpspammer
-A simple HTTP/HTTPS website spammer.
-USE WITH CAUTION!
-I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE BY THIS.
+A simple HTTP/HTTPS website spammer, designed for testing and documentation purposes.